 Next time we’ll do the recipe for the almond marzipan. 😉 Which one do you prefer to make?
 Almond or cashewnut mass pav?

+Who Sells Traditional East Indian Christmas Sweets?
 I’ve been getting emails asking if I take orders.
 We don’t do that anymore.
-So here is a list of East Indian sweet maker who do take orders.
-(In alphabetical order.)
+So we’ve made a list of East Indian sweet makers who take orders in different parts of the globe.
+Click here to go to the list!